 For his 20th Discworld novel, Pratchett turned his satire to Old Saint Nick, except in the Discworld universe he’s known as the Hogfather.
 When the Assassin’s Guild puts a hit out on this mythical, gift-giving figure, Death must attempt to take up his figurative and literal reins.
 But when Death starts taking children’s wishes too literally, his granddaughter Susan must step in, battle bogeymen that are invading children’s dreams, and set everything right.
 Just as the holidays can be equal parts depressing and joyous, Pratchett’s deconstruction of the Santa myth finds its humor in light and dark places.
 Appropriately, Hogfather is Naughty and Nice in offering readers a complete viewpoint on Christmas.
 We would expect nothing less from Discworld and the late, great Terry Pratchett.

-Bridget McGovern, Emily Asher-Perrin, Irene Gallo, Sarah Tolf, and Leah Schnelbach contributed to this article.
+Bridget McGovern, Emmet Asher-Perrin, Irene Gallo, Sarah Tolf, and Leah Schnelbach contributed to this article.